Barking & Dagenham Greening Network

 The Greening Network met on the 17th of April to talk all about the borough’s blue spaces!

 Firstly, we were joined by Will from Thames 21 who shared some of the amazing things they have been working with Barking and Dagenham Residents to achieve.
 Including their Rewilding the Rom project to reconnect the River Rom’s floodplains so that when it rises it can flood into a new series of wetlands and create low wetland habitats.
-Thames 21 runs monthly volunteering sessions at the Rom, if you want to get involved take a look at there events page here.
+Thames 21 runs monthly volunteering sessions at the Rom, if you want to get involved take a look at there events page here(External link).

 Will also spoke about a proposal that Thames 21 have submitted to uncover the Goresbroook River which runs through Parsloes park but was buried in the 1930s.
 This project would involve excavating a new channel for the brook within the eastern section of Parsloes Park, with associated wetland areas for people to enjoy and wildlife to flourish in.
 Thames 21 have been busy at work this year, working with people who live near or use the parts to come up with designs for how the river will look once it has been restored.
 Thames 21 will want to hear what the community thinks about these designs once they are complete – so watch this space!

 Finally, Will encouraged everyone to get involved in helping to look after our borough’s rivers.
 Thames 21 are running a training course in June to help people do just that.
 Their 2-3 day ‘Leading Action for Healthy Rivers’ training course gives you everything you need to plan and run safe, effective, enjoyable river improvement events and to champion healthy rivers.
-If you would like to take part, email will.oliver@thames21.org.uk to join the waiting list.
+If you would like to take part, email will.oliver@thames21.org.uk(External link) to join the waiting list.

 See the slides from Will’s presentation here.